martsberger/django-pivot/Readme.rst

 >>> pivot_table = pivot(ShirtSales, 'shipped', 'region', 'units')

-The result is a ValuesQuerySet, which means the objects returned are dictionaries.
+The result is a list of dictionaries.
 Each dictionary has a key for the row ('shipped' dates in this case) and a key for every value of the column ('region' in this case).